 Royal Burgh of Burntisland Community Council (BCC) News:

-Burntisland Summer Fair: The Fair arrived 31st of May and leaves 24th August.
+Summer Fair: The Fair leaves 24th August.
 Organisers: Showmen's Guild (Scotland): https://showmensguild.co.uk/members/scottish-section/

 East Links Splash Pad: We are delighted to say that after three years of waiting, we finally have a committment from Fife Council to press ahead with a refurbishment of this ever popular wet play facility!
 It's to be a similar wet facility to the old one that's now at the end of its life and broken - though the final design is not yet known.
 Work should start this year and hopefully it'll be ready for summer 2026.
 The estimated cost is £312,000.
-A crowd funder has already successfully raised over £3,000 - You Did It!
-The CC has submitted an application for a £30,000 grant to Fife Environmental Trust.
-Unfortunately the grant application will not now be assessed until 15th July.
+A crowd funder has already successfully raised over £3,000.
+The CC successfully submitted an application for a £30,000 grant to Fife Environmental Trust.
 Burntisland Common Good Fund will contribute £59,000 and Scottish Government £70,000, with the rest (£150,000) contributed by Fife Council .

 Public Community Council Meetings: These are now held every 3rd Tuesday of the month (except July when there is no meeting).
 This is a change from the 2nd Friday of the month.
 We are running hybrid meetings using Zoom.
 If you are unable to attend our meeting in person and would like to join by Zoom, please contact us for the Zoom link - you can do so by emailing our Secretary.
 Meetings are usually held in the old Council Chamber of Burntisland Burgh Chambers in the HIgh Street, next to the Library.